jpartlow/workstation/README.md

 ### Configuring a meep_tools test host

 This plan sets up a vm with ruby.
+Sample config is data/test-tools.yaml.
+Again, a data/nodes/{certname}.yaml must exist for the node you are configuring with whatever set of parameters you intend to pass on to the apply block in the workstation::setup_test_tools plan...

 (Below was tested on a centos-7 vm, which required the --tty flag)